 - Shift to deeper transition zones if the shallow bite fades.

-- Return to low-light or wind-blown shallow areas later in the day.
+- Return to wind-blown banks or low-light shallow areas later in the day.

-This type of rotation helps you adjust to the fish rather than waiting for them to come to you.
+This rotation helps you adjust to the fish rather than waiting for them to adapt to you.

 Common Mistakes to Avoid

-Even experienced anglers can lose opportunities during fall because they apply summer habits too long.
+Even experienced anglers lose opportunities in fall because they keep using summer habits too long.

 One common mistake is staying too deep too early in the season.
 Many bass remain accessible in shallow water well into fall, especially when baitfish are there.
-Another mistake is fishing the same spot all day without considering how light, wind, and temperature have changed.
+Another mistake is fishing the same spot all day without accounting for changes in light, wind, and temperature.

 - ignoring baitfish location